fmantz/sudoku/README.md

 Some concepts I found cleaner in Rust, e.g. I disliked in Golang that I could not create constants arrays.
 Therefore, I really did not like to work with String manipulation in Rust.
 Golang has a nice clean syntax, you need to write less code than in Rust and you pick it up much quicker.
 And what I really enjoyed was that it has really the batteries included: parallelization, formatting, a test framework, benchmark tests, profiling, race condition detection...

+## Update: Version 1.0 (Scala Native started do support multithreading!)

+In this version I upgraded library versions and changed the parallelization in the Scala version from '.par' array to plain futures.
+When I changed this, the version of Scala Native 0.5 was in Beta stage and did not support '.par' arrays but for the first time multithreading (now I use Scala Native Version 0.5.4).
+Again, you can find the results here [./performance/version_1.0-result](./performance/version_1.0-result).